Background

 |

-Figure 4.
+Figure 3.
 Antigen binding to B cell receptor (BCR) activates intracellular proteins via biochemical modifications, such as phosphorylation.
-This turns on kinases, such as ERK, which can enter the nucleus to turn on transcription factors to turn on genes to lead to cell proliferation.
+This turns on kinases, such as Lyn and ERK.
+Downstream events can lead to the activation of transcription factors that help turn on genes to lead to cell proliferation, differentiation, etc.

 |

 We use approaches from both biochemistry and structural biology to understand the interactions of macromolecules with one another at atomic resolution.
-We expect that these studies will inform vaccine design strategies and design of antibodies for therapy, and help us better understand the processes that result in antibodies.
+We expect that these studies will help us better understand the processes that result in antibodies, and inform the design of vaccines and antibody-based treatments.

 We use approaches from both biochemistry and structural biology to understand the interactions of macromolecules with one another at atomic resolution.
-We expect that these studies will inform vaccine design strategies and design of antibodies for therapy, and help us better understand the processes that result in antibodies.
+We expect that these studies will help us better understand the processes that result in antibodies, and inform the design of vaccines and antibody-based treatments.

 Techniques Employed